 - first party cookies are set directly by the website you're visiting and the information is only used by that website

-- third party cookies are set by a different website or organisation to the one you're currently using and the data the collect may be shared
+- third party cookies are set by a different website or organisation to the one you're currently using and the data they collect may be shared

 Cookies used by this website

-Settings on this website allow all cookies by default, to give you the best experience.
-You can change your cookie preferences via our 'cookie banner' - see: managing cookies from york.gov.uk.
+Settings on this website allow some cookies by default, to give you the best experience.
+You can change your cookie preferences via our 'cookie banner'; alternatively see: managing cookies from york.gov.uk.

 We use a mixture of cookie types to help improve your experience using our website: